 This is reason enough to keep weeds down, even if you are not planning on planting out an area.

 On the other hand, wild, natural ground cover near to vegetables and living spaces can be beneficial as it provides ‘good insects’ like pest-killing spiders and beetles, with shelter.
 Studies have shown that there are far fewer pests on crops near to natural habitats.

-My rule of thumb is, if it looks attractive leave it alone, if it is a mass of fast growing weeds, close your living spaces, it is best get on top of it, before it gets on top of you!
+My rule of thumb is, if it looks attractive, leave it alone, if it is a mass of fast-growing weeds, close your living spaces, it is best to get on top of it, before it gets on top of you!